 About Me

-I’ve been involved with the ALS Association for about 10 years now after my grandmother, Mary Verone (“Bema” as we called her) passed away from the disease in 2007.
-Back then not many people knew what ALS was, let alone what it did to the body.
-It attacks everyone differently, but for my grandmother it started in her throat making it difficult for her to speak, eat or swallow.
-She had a feeding tube for majority of her illness and even used a machine that would speak for her.
+I’ve been involved with the ALS Association for over 15 years now after my grandmother, Mary Verone (“Bema” as we called her) passed away from the disease in 2007.
+Back then, not many people knew what ALS was, let alone what it did to the body.
+It attacks everyone differently, but for my grandmother, it started in her throat making it difficult for her to speak, eat or swallow.
+She had a feeding tube for the majority of her illness and even used a machine that would speak for her.

 Although awareness of the ALS Association and advancements in research have come a long way since 2007, we’re far from finished.

-Team Challenge ALS is just one of the ways the Association is making a difference in the lives of people living with the disease.
-It’s an endurance program that challenges people to accomplish physical & fundraising achievements for those who cannot.
-With all money raised supporting research and care service programs, I was so proud to be part of the Boston Marathon running team helping to create a world without ALS.
+Team Challenge ALS is just one of the ways the Association is making a difference in the lives of those with the disease.
+It’s an endurance program that challenges people to accomplish physical & fundraising achievements for those who cannot – with all money raised supporting research and care service programs.

-Thank you from the bottom of my heart for all the love and support!
+Thank you from the bottom of my heart for all the love & support!

 – Alexis